matrix-org/matrix-spec-proposals/drafts/human-id-rules.rst

 Capitalisation
 ~~~~~~~~~~~~~~
-User IDs SHOULD be case-insensitive.
+The home server SHOULD NOT allow two user IDs that differ only by case.
 This SHOULD be applied based on the
 capitalisation rules in the CLDR dataset: http://cldr.unicode.org/

 This check SHOULD be applied when the user ID is created, in order to prevent